 A bit more complicated than the very easy unstoppable mother method, is the magic finger method.
 Many kids with autism in the US can manage more complex shoelace tying methods because they don’t have any trouble learning – the real issue lies with motivation.

-Sometimes an autistic child won’t want to tie their shoelaces because they don’t see any point doing it, or they just don’t want to do it at the time.
+Sometimes a child with autism won’t want to tie their shoelaces because they don’t see any point doing it, or they just don’t want to do it at the time.
 The Magic Finger method can be useful because it only takes 2 seconds to execute, and is known as the world’s fastest shoelace knot.
 Creator Ian Fieggen says that all you need to do is tie a left over right starting knot, then master the technique shown in this video here.

 #3: The U-Lace No Tie Method

 With the U-Lace No Tie Method, all you need are a few packs of our patented no-tie shoelaces and you have yourself laces that look like authentic sneaker laces, but that convert your child’s shoes into slip-ons for easy wear.
 Best of all, you can thread them in a variety of amazing styles for your child, so that they are still wearing the latest lace patterns, without any of the hard work involved!
-Our customers have sent us hundreds of personal messages saying how U-Laces have made such a difference in their kids’ lives.
+Our customers have sent us hundreds of personal messages saying how U-Laces make the perfect sneaker laces for children with autism and have made such a difference in their kids’ lives.
 It’s a great way for your autistic child to blend in and stand out for the right reasons this time.
 We have so many colors to choose from that soon, every pair of your son or daughter’s sneakers will be rocking a unique U-Lace design.

 No Tie Laces That Look Like The Real Thing